-Tangaria – free open-source multiplayer roguelike game loosely based on Tolkien’s lore and powered by PWMAngband; it combines the complexity and unpredictability of roguelike genre and social features of MMORPG: kill monsters together with other players, chat, PvP (on demand), buy a house and open a store to trade your goods… with advanced real-time gameplay – game become semi turn-based when your character is injured.
+Tangaria – free open-source multiplayer roguelike game inspired by Tolkien’s lore and powered by PWMAngband; it combines the complexity and unpredictability of roguelike genre and social features of MMORPG: fight monsters together with your friends, chat, PvP (on demand), build a house, open a store to trade your goods with other players… with advanced real-time gameplay – game become semi turn-based when your character is injured.

 - permadeath.
 Every adventure – counts.
-Every new character is unique exploration experience.
+Every new character is unique exploration experience and achievement;

 - absolutely random level generation.
-You are constantly facing extremely unimaginable gaming situations.
+You are constantly facing unimaginable gaming situations;

 - destructible dungeon environment – tunnel walls, chop trees, make an earthquake to blast everything around you!

 - freedom.
-Not linear walkthrough of the game.
-There is even no walkthrough!
-Go wherever you want; every dive to the dungeon isn’t like previous one!
+Not linear walkthrough of the game, go wherever you want, every dive to the dungeon won’t be like previous one!

-- strong anti-powergamer roguelikish concept – it’s just you, your skill, your guts.. and your freedom.
-Grind won’t help you to survive.
+- anti-cheating roguelikish concept – it’s just you, your skill, your guts.. and your freedom.
+Grind won’t help you to survive;

-- macro system which makes it’s perfectly alright to play roguelike game in ‘real-time’; any action (including targeting) could be put on a hotkey.
+- macro system which makes it’s perfectly alright to play roguelike game in ‘real-time’ – any action (including targeting enemies) could be assigned to a hotkey.

 - real-time.
-But you could assign a certain HP threshold at which game will slow down and become semi turn-based.
+But you could assign a certain HP threshold at which game will slow down; or just turn on/off semi turn-based mode at will;

 - PvE in group.
 Game has great features for teamplay; the more – the merrier!

 - PvP.
-You could duel with other characters if you will turn on PvP mode.
+You can duel with other characters if you will turn on PvP mode;

 - Trade, barter, create your own shop.
-The economy is healthy because a lot of items and gold got washed out from market when characters die (quite often situation).
+The economy is healthy because a lot of items and gold got washed out from market upon RIPs;

 - Communication.
-Find friends, create a guild, buy a house, welcome your neighbours..
+Find friends, create a guild, build a house, welcome your neighbours!

-- no selling to NPC to prevent boring grind when you have to go back and forth to sell junk to NPCs; in return, you get extra gold in the dungeon and could trade with other players.
+- no-selling to NPC to prevent boring grind when you have to go back and forth to sell junk to NPCs; in return, you get extra gold drop in the dungeon and could trade with other players!

 - rebalanced telepathy & detection: no boring mechanical actions; exploration matters!

-Also, you could understand how the game looks like by watching videos
+Also you could find out how the game looks like by watching videos

 Tangaria has classic roguelike gamedesign, like in Angband or Nethack: all the time your have to make REAL decisions which either would save your life or will lead you to the death.
-You constantly should decide ‘how to solve’ every particular situation to survive; and this situations always will be not the same as before.
-Even after years of playing it, you will still learn new stuff every day.
-In addition, each class and most of races got its own style and to feel the bottom of the game you can play hundreds of class/race combinations as they all give different feeling of gameplay; it’s really amazing actually how deep roguelike games is!
+You constantly should decide ‘how to solve’ every particular situation to survive; and these situations always won’t be the same as before.
+Even after dozen years of playing, you will still learn new stuff every time you play.
+In addition, each class and most of races got its own style and to feel the bottom of the game you can play hundreds of class/race combinations as they all give different feeling of gameplay!

-Tangaria is very complex as all roguelikes.
+Tangaria is very complex game as all roguelikes.
 And could be arguably considered as the hardest of them all because of zeitnot (semi)-turn-based gameplay.
-You will die hundreds times to get the grip on the game, but almost always because of your mistakes, not because of internet connection issues as in another MMORPGs with permadeath (for example, in Diablo 2 in 95% cases I died because of disconnects).
+You will die hundreds times to get the grip on the game, but almost always because of your mistakes, not because of internet connection issues or bugs as in some other MMORPGs with permadeath (for example, in Diablo 2 in most cases I died because of disconnects).
 Every death in Tangaria will make you better, more experienced and skilled.

-Playing with another players in party great thing, but sometimes you could die because of your friend (carelessly opened door, triggred trap, awakened mosnters – and thats it); so you might consider to play alone while learning basics and start playing with other players in party at mid-game (30+ lvl).
-Also it’s important to note, that Tangaria is solo-friendly game and if you like to be a lone wolf – you will have great time too.
-Learning curve quite balanced and you wouldn’t get more pain there then in NetHack.
+Playing with another players in a party is another great thing, but sometimes you could die because of your friend blunder (carelessly opened door, triggered trap, awakened hoards of monsters…), so you might consider to play alone while learning basics and start playing with other players in party at mid-game (30+ lvl).
+Also it’s important to note, that Tangaria is solo-friendly game and if you are a lone wolf – you will have great time there too.
+Learning curve quite balanced and you won’t get more pain there than in, say, NetHack.

-Tangaria based at powerful PWMAngband (2007) game engine which was derived from MAngband (1998) and also got some TomeNET (2001) features.
+Tangaria (2019) based at powerful PWMAngband (2007) game engine which was derived from MAngband (1998) and also got some TomeNET (2001) features.
 All three games are in active development, got very special and unique gameplay, make sure to try them!
-PWMAngband got Angband core and latest vanilla features (tileset support, new ID/curses/traps systems, item management, etc), modern MAngband features (like a ‘time bubble’ which slow down a time when you are on low hp, making game almost turn-based while in danger), ‘Necklace of the Eye’ support (you could try to play the game in 3D mode or even VR), new gameplay mechanics like necromancy, summoning, etc.
+PWMAngband got latest vanilla Angband core (tileset support, new ID/curses/traps systems, item management, etc), modern MAngband features (like a ‘time bubble’ which slow down a time when you are on low hp), new gameplay mechanics like necromancy, summoning, etc.